pramnora/lisp/README.md

 ## Introduction

+- LISP, is a *high level* programming language which was created in 1958.
+(Only FORTRAN is 1 year older.)

+- Notably, LISP makes extensive use of pairs of brackets: () to go around its code.

 - The original creator of the LISP/LIS-Processing programming language is: John McCarthy...;
 he was also the first person who coined the term: Artificial Intelligence.

-- LISP, is a *high level* programming language which was created in 1958.
-(Only FORTRAN is 1 year older.)

 - It is created to be used for AI-Artificial Intellence purposes.
 (Other AI languages are: PROLOG/LOGO/-etc.)

-- Notably, LISP makes extensive use of pairs of brackets: () to go around its code.
+- It's said that John McCarthy's students created the first computer program to pay chess, convincingly.

 There are many different variations of LISP...